awslabs/ec2-spot-workshops/content/ecs-spot-capacity-providers/WorkshopSetup/cli_setup.md

 ```

-Use below commands to set the cloud formation stack name to an environment variable.
+Use the commands below to set the CloudFormation stack name to an environment variable.

-* if you created the stack manually.
+* If you created the stack manually:

 ```bash
 export STACK_NAME=EcsSpotWorkshop
 ```

-* if the stack created automatically within the Event Engine.
+* If the stack created automatically within Event Engine:

 ```bash
 export STACK_NAME=$(aws cloudformation list-stacks | jq -r '.StackSummaries[] | select(.StackName|test("mod.")) | .StackName')
 echo "STACK_NAME=$STACK_NAME"
 ```
-The output should look like something below.
+The output should look something like below.

 ```bash
 STACK_NAME=mod-9feefdd1672c4eac
 ```

-Run the below command to load cloud formation outputs as the environment variables.
+Run the command below to load CloudFormation outputs as the environment variables.

 ```bash
 for output in $(aws cloudformation describe-stacks --stack-name ${STACK_NAME} --query 'Stacks[].Outputs[].OutputKey' --output text)